axeII/WallpDesk/README.md

 * create config reading file to load rules
 * slower checking
 * updating lock screen image with new one
+* new mode for changing only if mode time changes

 ## Credits
 - App icon made by [Dimi Kazak](https://www.flaticon.com/authors/dimi-kazak)